 - To be able to describe the key elements of bat ecology

-Refreshments will be provided throughout the day but lunch is not provided.
+Refreshments are provided throughout the day.
+Lunch is not provided.

 Please mention ConservationJobs.co.uk when enrolling in this Course!

 CIEEM Member: £170; Early bird rate until 26 May £150 | Non Member: £220; Early Bird Rate until 26 May £200